TamMelPer/Review/README.md

 ### 2
 05 January 2021 / 09:00 AM / Reviewer: Ronald Munodawafa
 "You have improved dramatically!
 Your investment in improving your development process is showing off quite well!
 I was impressed with the session and think you now have a stable process.
 For your further improvement, I encourage you to work on refactoring as part of your development iterations.
 Other than, keep it up!"
+A screen recording of this session is available on [You Tube](https://www.youtube.com/watch?v=ywhMAvlyCWM).
+Detailed feedback is available [here](https://github.com/TamMelPer/Reviews/files/5920715/2021-01-05-Red.Wartortle.8-feedback.1.pdf)
 ### 1
 21 December 2020 / 11:00 AM / Reviewer: Ronald Munodawafa
 "You had a good reflection on your process and where you could improve.
 If you practise using your method through the reviews and your projects, you might find it less intimidating.
 I believe you have the right idea for what your process should look like and need time to become comfortable as a developer.
 I wish you the best of luck!"

-Detailed feedback available upon request